What measurement means for the average cost of procedures, tests and services

 Looking for information about overall health care costs?
 Learn more about how MNHealthScores reports on the total cost of health care.

 How we calculate the measure

-The information is based on 2014 claims data from the four health plans in Minnesota with the largest commercially-insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.
+The information is based on data from dates of service between January 1 and December 31, 2019 from the four health plans in Minnesota with the largest commercially-insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.